microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 ```

 ### Grid-specific syntax with CreateFromString attribute assigned
-The code below has the same functionality as the code shown above with the original syntax, but uses the CreateFromString attribute to write it in the following way.
+The code below has the same functionality as the code shown above with the original syntax, but uses the ColumnDefinition and RowDefinition content property assignments to write it in the following way.
 ```xml
 <Grid>
     <Grid.ColumnDefinitions>